Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 You can use the Injection Protection plugin to detect and block known injection patterns consistent with SQL injection, server-side include injection, and more.

 The Injection Protection plugin makes it easier to protect your APIs from SQL injection or other injection attacks by providing out-of-the box regex matching for common injection attacks.
-In addition, you can configure custom regex matching as well.
+You can also configure custom regex matching.

 The Injection Protection plugin does the following:
-* Extracts information from request headers, path/query parameters, or the payload body and evaluate that content against pre-defined regular expression
+* Extracts information from request headers, path/query parameters, or the payload body and evaluates that content against predefined regular expressions
 * Rejects the requests that match the regular expressions with a configurable HTTP status code and error message
 * Logs information about rejected requests for analytics and reporting